bgamari/ghc-wiki-import/commentary/compiler/hsc-main.md

 - The program is initially parsed into the `HsSyn` types (in the [compiler/hsSyn](/trac/ghc/browser/ghc/compiler/hsSyn) directory), a collection of data types that describe the full abstract syntax of Haskell.  `HsSyn` is a pretty big colleciton of types: there are 52 data types when I last counted.
 Many are pretty trivial, but a few have a lot of constructors (`HsExpr` has 40).  `HsSyn` represents Haskell its full glory, complete with all syntactic sugar.

 - `HsSyn` is parameterised over the types of the variables it contains.
-The first three passes of the compiler work like this:
+The first three passes (the front end) of the compiler work like this:

   - The **parser** produces `HsSyn` parameterised by **[RdrName](commentary/compiler/rdr-name-type)**.
 To a first approximation, a `RdrName` is just a string.
   - The **renamer** transforms this to `HsSyn` parameterised by **[Name](commentary/compiler/name-type)**.
 To a first appoximation, a `Name` is a string plus a `Unique` (number) that uniquely identifies it.